Households without members age 60+ or disabled:

 You are not required to report other changes, but you may want to report some changes if it will help boost your SNAP.
 For example, you may choose to report to DTA when:

-Example: Suzyn and her 3 kids are on Simplified Reporting.
+Suzyn and her 3 kids are on Simplified Reporting.
 Her employer reduces her hours.
-If Suzyn choses to report and verify the drop in earnings, DTA will recalculate and increase her SNAP benefits.
-Unless her income goes over the Gross Income level for her household, she is not required to report anything else until her Interim Report.
+If Suzyn chooses to report and verify the drop in earnings, DTA will recalculate and increase her SNAP benefits.
+Unless her income goes over the Gross Income level for her household, she is not required to report anything else until her Recertification.

 If the change you report results in your SNAP increasing to the maximum benefit amount, DTA should issue you a supplement for the month of the reported change.
-See How quickly will DTA increase my SNAP if my income decreases or my expenses increase?
+See how quickly will DTA increase your SNAP if your income decreases or your expenses increase.

-If you send DTA pay stubs or other information that shows your income has gone up or your housing costs or other costs have gone down – even though you are not required to send it -- DTA may treat that information as verified and reduced your SNAP.
-See What happens when DTA receives information about me after my SNAP application is approved?
-See also 106 C.M.R. § 366.110(C)(5)(a)(1) If you move, see If I move, how do I report my new address?
+If you send DTA pay stubs or other information that shows your income has gone up or your housing costs or other costs have gone down – even though you are not required to send it -- DTA may treat that information as verified and reduce your SNAP.
+See what happens when DTA receives information about you after your SNAP application is approved 2.
+If you move, see reporting new addresses after moving.